BobcatRobotics-Archive/2018_recorded_data/NEChamps_auto_files/README.txt

 Notable changes made during champs were:

+   center2right.txt -- adjusted with a little more right power to have more
+                       turn to hit switch more in center, rather than near edge of switch.

    left2scale.txt   -- adjusted to not turn back to the switch so much,
                        and in-fact to turn toward the middle of the field some.
 Also elevator power adjusted to keep elevator